FLIXOTIDE ACCUHALER, FLIXOTIDE JUNIOR ACCUHALER

 Tell your doctor or pharmacist that you are using FLIXOTIDE ACCUHALER if you are about to be started on any new medicines.

 If you have to go into hospital for an operation, take your FLIXOTIDE ACCUHALER with you and tell the doctor what medicine(s) you are taking.

 Tell your doctor if you become pregnant or are trying to become pregnant.

 Tell your doctor if you experience a change in your vision.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise, your doctor may think that your medicine was not effective and change your treatment unnecessarily.

 Things you must not do

-Do not stop using FLIXOTIDE ACCUHALER, or change
+Do not stop using FLIXOTIDE ACCUHALER, or change the dose

 without first checking with your doctor.